gabrielbahniuk/snippetfy-nodejs/README.md

 - Dev: `npm install && npm dev` or `yarn && yarn dev`.
 - Prod: `npm install && npm start` or `yarn && yarn start`.

+### Usage

+- Create an account under localhost or deployed app.
+- Wait for an activation link in the registered email.
+- Click on the link to activate the account.
+- Login and enjoy.